rkmaxwell2/relationship-subreddit-analyser/README.md

 ## Overview

-This project aims to analyze submissions on the Relationships subreddit by processing the original and update submissions.
+This project aims to analyse submissions on the Relationships subreddit by processing the original and update submissions.
 The project is divided into three main stages:

 1. **Sample Generation**: Create a sample dataset of original and update submissions from a chosen subreddit.
 (1_generate_sample.py)
-2. **Comment Extraction**: Extract and analyze comments and replies for each case, generating datasets with relevant metrics.
+2. **Comment Extraction**: Extract and analyse comments and replies for each case, generating datasets with relevant metrics.
 (2_process_sample.py)
-3. **JSON Generation**: Process all case files in the data folder to produce HTML reports summarizing the findings.
+3. **HTML Generation**: Process all case files in the data folder to produce HTML reports summarizing the findings.
 (3_generate_html.py)

 ## Setup